Ford Mondeo Hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe Ford Mondeo Hybrid's economy and emissions are nothing special, but it does make some sense as a company car

-- 5Interior & comfort - currently readingThe Ford Mondeo Hybrid has an upmarket feel, and is just as comfortable as the standard car
+- 5Interior, dashboard & comfort - currently readingThe Ford Mondeo Hybrid has an upmarket feel, and is just as comfortable as the standard car